percona/pmm/docs/how-to/manage-users.md

 2. In the *Organisations* section, click *Change role*.

-3. Select the role from the dropdown and click *save*.
+3. Select the role from the drop-down and click *save*.

 The following are the privileges for the various roles: